 Contests are scored by computer and relative placements.
 Contestants will be judged in the preliminaries and/or semi-finals as an individual and as a couple in any finals.
 World Dance Registry will provide scoring.

 G. MUSIC AND VIDEO

 Music for the Strictly Swing, Pro-Am Strictly and Jack & Jill competitions will be the responsibility of Meet Me and DJs.
-Exclusive video rights to Becky “WCS” Larson.
-Video tapping is allowed for all competitions.
-All workshops will be video tapped by Beck "WCS" Larson.
+Exclusive video rights to Meet Me and St. Louis Rebels Swing Dance Club.
+Video tapping is allowed for all competitions and workshops.

 Open, Rising Star, Maters, Pro-Am Spotlight and Juniors Routine: